What to buy

 Brush and nail trimmers-

-I like the small brushes you can find in the cat grooming section of your pet store.
-They have the small balls on the end of the bristles that are gentler on your bunny.
+I like the small brushes and a double sided small flea style comb you can find in the cat grooming section of your pet store.
+The brush we use has the small balls on the end of the bristles that are gentler on your bunny.
+The comb is awesome for fine grooming of their fur and pulling out small mats.
+It's the 4' size.
 Trimmers are also in the cat or bunny grooming section.
 Same rules apply to bunnies when trimming their nails as you would a cat or dog.
 Don't trim below the quick (vein area).

 I recommend getting a wooden toy they can chew on.
 It helps to wear down their front teeth and keeps their mind busy if they get bored.
 They have clips on them so you can hang them from the side of their cage.
 We also bought our bunnies balls with bells in them that they love to play with.
 We actually found these in the pet section of the Dollar store!
 Another fun thing the bunnies love are the stretch tubes.
 You can shape and mold them to your liking and are a fun addition to add into the play pen or for free roaming in your home.